Huddly/sdk/examples/ga_peoplecount/README.md

 init();
 ```
-First we need to setup the sdk and when the camera is attached, get the autozoom controller instance to make sure that autozoom
+First we need to setup the sdk and when the camera is attached, get an instance of te detector class, initialize it and setup the detection listener so we get a detection events.
-is configured and running on the camera.

 ```javascript
 const usbApi = new HuddlyDeviceAPIUSB();